microsoft/azure-software-radio/pages/devvm.md

 # Welcome To Azure software radio developer VM

 The Azure software radio developer VM is the start of major investments by the Azure Spectrum Team to facilitate software defined radio development on Azure.
-This will accelerate development of SDR applications and harness the power of Azure to expand potential oppurtunities in this industry.
+This will accelerate development of SDR applications and harness the power of Azure to expand potential opportunities in this industry.

 To launch our first set of offerings we have built a developer vm on Ubuntu 20.04 which is ready to go with the most common tools for developing SDR.
 These include